BioJulia/Bio.jl/README.md

 ## Description

-As the flagship package of the BioJulia organisation, Bio.jl provides core modules containing efficient data types and algorithms, that most bioinformaticians and biologists would want to use for analyses or for building their own applications.
+As the flagship package of the BioJulia organisation, Bio.jl collects core modules containing efficient data types and algorithms that most bioinformaticians and biologists would want to use for analyses or for building their own applications.
+These modules are generally from individual packages in the BioJulia ecosystem, and Bio.jl is a convenient way to access them all in one place.
 Bio.jl is built on top of the [Julia programming language](http://julialang.org/), a high-level and high-performance programming language for technical computing.
 Bio.jl and Julia are open source and their source codes are immediately available to the public.